Inverse Kinematics with Forward Dynamics Solvers for Sampled Motion Tracking: CONCLUSIONS

 \section{CONCLUSIONS}

 In this work we presented a new method for sample-based motion tracking for robotic manipulators.
 The core concept of our approach bases on including the mass matrix of a virtually conditioned twin of the manipulator into the control loop for solving IK.
-Deriving our concept from the view of manipulator dynamics, we offer an intuitive solution to achieve task space homogenization despite varying robot joint configurations, for which we provided an empirical proof on the UR10 robot.
-We tested our method in experiments with the UR10 and compared our method to the well-known Jacobian transpose method.
+Deriving our concept from the view of manipulator forward dynamics simulations, we offer an intuitive solution to achieve task space homogenization despite varying robot joint configurations, for which we provided an empirical proof on the UR10 robot.
+We tested and compared our method in experiments with the UR10 to the well-known Jacobian transpose method.
 The results showed that our solution outperforms the Jacobian transpose method in terms of convergence, path accuracy and interpolation quality.

-Computing the inverse of the manipulator's mass matrix in each controller cycle introduces additional computational cost.
-However, we did not experience this to become a performance issue, even for solver iteration rates of \SI{10}{kHz}, which we tested on an Intel\textsuperscript{\textregistered} Core\texttrademark~i7-4900MQ.
-Comparing our method to the Jacobian transpose method for a convergence/computation ratio could be subject to further study.
-For practical applications, users may configure the algorithm to anything from a smooth controller to a fast and accurate IK solver, also for applications outside the context of robot motion tracking.
+Users may configure the algorithm to anything from a smooth controller to a fast and accurate IK solver, also for applications outside the context of robot motion tracking.